-Plot and Genre is an introduction to short and long-form storytelling techniques, which can be applied to screen writing, fiction, non-fiction and hybrid multimedia formats.
-This subject defines narrative, plot and genre, reviewing storytelling techniques from Aristotle to Joseph Campbell’s “The Hero’s Journey".
-It also includes: critical discussion of the ten basic storylines; the major forms and conventions of commercial, literary and screen genres; character motivation and development; character and story arcs; sub-plots; world building; and the effect of suspense, pace, tension and conflict on plot at a macro level.
-Using templates developed by craft writers like Robert McKee and Blake Snyder, students will learn to conceptualise, workshop and articulate their own narrative premise, then plot their story and character arcs and write a sample opening chapter/scene.
-All assessment will be submitted in formats consistent with industry expectations.
+Creative Writing: Plot and Genre introduces long-form storytelling techniques, which you can apply to screenwriting, prose (fiction and creative non-fiction) and hybrid multimedia formats.
+This subject defines narrative, plot and genre, reviewing storytelling techniques from Aristotle to Joseph Campbell’s ‘The Hero’s Journey’.
+It also includes the significant forms and conventions of commercial, literary and screen genres; character motivation and development; character and story arcs; sub-plots; world-building; and the effect of suspense, pace, tension and conflict on plot at a macro level.
+Using templates developed by craft writers like Joseph Campbell and Blake Snyder, you will learn to conceptualise, workshop and articulate your own narrative premise then plot story and character arcs and write a sample opening chapter/scene.
+You will submit all assessment in formats consistent with industry expectations.

 |Academic unit:||Faculty of Society & Design|

 |Prescribed resources:||No Prescribed resources.
 After enrolment, students can check the Books and Tools area in iLearn for the full Resource List.|